dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Metrics & Logs/Azure Monitor.md

 tags: [azure, cloud, monitor, alert, metric]
 ---

-It is a powerful reporting and analytics tool
+It is a comprehensive monitoring solution for collection and analyzing telemetry data
-It uses Monitor Logs and Metrics Store as the backbone for providing resource insights
+It uses Logs and Metrics collected from the resources as the backbone for providing insights

 For some services like SQL server we need to manually enable auditing and monitoring before Azure Monitor can collect data
 For VM we need to install Log Analytics Agent for collecting its data